ychtanaka/marine-snow/README.md

-# marine-snow
+# Marine Snow Removal Benchmarking Dataset
-Marine Snow Removal Benchmarking Dataset
+Welcome to the repository for Marine Snow Removal Benchmarking Dataset (MSRB Dataset in short).

+## References
+If you use the MSRB Dataset, please refer to the following paper.

+## Descriptions